 The first floor has the more interestingly furnished rooms in Château de Chambord.
 You will see how some of the rooms were adapted in the 18th century to make them more comfortable.
 But even with the addition of tiled heater stoves, the Château de Chambord remained a pretty unpleasant place to live in during winter.

 Most of these huge wood burners were auctioned off during the Revolution although one has now been found and reinstalled.

-In the king’s wing, there are a warren of smaller rooms but you will see the grand bedrooms of Louis XIV, his wife Queen Maria Theresa chambers, and at the far end, François I.
+In the king’s wing, there is a warren of smaller rooms but you will see the grand bedrooms of Louis XIV, his wife Queen Maria Theresa chambers, and at the far end, François I.

 Look out for the rooms of the Count of Chambord, who was the final owner of the château.
 This 19th-century count, the last of the French Bourbons, was next in line to be the king when the Revolution took place and France did away with kings and queens.